MEMORIAL DAY SALE

 Requesting quotes shouldn’t be a one-time deal, either.
 Whenever you are looking for savings, bringing on (or losing) large groups of employees, or aren’t satisfied with your payroll provider, contact their competitors for a quote.

-If you change your HR software, see if it integrates with different payroll software.
+If you change your HR and payroll software, see if it integrates with different payroll software.
 Finding ways to connect systems for more seamless work will pay off big.

 Automate as much of the process as you can